Actors and tasks in relation to the Morsleben repository

 Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

-The Federal Environment Ministry (BMUV) is a partner in the BGE and is tasked with the technical and legal supervision of the Federal Office for the Safety of Nuclear Waste Management (BASE, which was known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019).
+The Federal Environment Ministry (BMUV) is a sole shareholder in the BGE and is tasked with the technical and legal supervision of the Federal Office for the Safety of Nuclear Waste Management (BASE, which was known as the Federal Office for Nuclear Disposal, BfE, until 31 December 2019).
 The BMUV is the supervisory authority for corresponding activities on the part of the federal states.
 In order to obtain technical advice in relation to the Morsleben repository, it consulted the German Commission on Radiological Protection in 2010 and the Nuclear Waste Management Commission (ESK) in 2011, both of which are expert bodies that provide advice to the Federal Environment Ministry.

 - Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (external link)